Your guide to property transfers in divorce and separation

 What is a property transfer?

 A property transfer involves changing the ownership of a property from one party to another.
 For example, one spouse may retain the family home while compensating the other through financial or asset adjustments.
-While some separating couples opt to sell their shared home and split the proceeds, others may decide to keep the property to provide stability and continuity, especially when children are involved.

 What are the steps involved in property transfers as a result of separation?

-- Evaluate the property
+1. Value the property

-Determine the value of the property using an independent evaluator.
-This ensures both parties are working with the current market value and is essential for a fair outcome. - Consider your financial capacity
+Determine the value of the property using an independent valuator to check you’re working with the current market value.

 Both parties must agree on how to divide the property.
 This can be done through mediation, with the help of trusted and experienced lawyers, such as Waters Lawyers, or through the court.
-However the agreement takes place, it must be formalised through a consent order or a BFA to ensure it is legally binding. - Prepare and lodge the transfer documents
+No matter how the agreement takes place, it must be formalised through a consent order or a Binding Financial Agreement (BFA) to ensure it is legally binding.

-Once an agreement is formalised, a lawyer and/or conveyancer must draft the necessary documents for the transfer, such as the Section 32.
-If a property has a mortgage, the party retaining ownership will likely need to refinance the loan in their name, releasing the other party from liability.
-If you engage the help of Waters Lawyers for a property transfer matter, we will ensure all necessary documentation is prepared and lodged on your behalf.
+Once the agreement is formalised, a lawyer and/or conveyancer must draft the necessary documents for the transfer.
+If the property still has a mortgage, the party retaining ownership will likely need to refinance the loan in their name as to release their ex-spouse from financial liability.

 Will I need to pay stamp duty?